 What are Israel’s Top Sites everyone should visit?
-So as a private tour guide in Israel for the last decade or so I think I can answer that question!
-I guess it goes without saying that the number one destination that all tourists go to is Jerusalem; this is especially true if it’s their very first time to Israel.
+Indeed the Holy Land has many fascintaing sites to offer!
+So here the shortlist of my Israel’s top sites.
+I guess it goes without saying that the number one destination that all tourists go to is Jerusalem.
+This is especially true if it’s your very first time in Israel.

 Israel’s Top Sites: Old City Jerusalem

-I guess it’s pretty obvious why Jerusalem is rated among Israel’s top sites to visit.
-But let me elaborate just in case your not entirely convinced.
-So Jerusalem is the holy for the three monotheistic religions: Judasim, Christianity, and Islam.
+Well, it’s pretty obvious why Jerusalem is among Israel’s top sites to visit.
+But let me elaborate just in case you are not entirely convinced.
+So Jerusalem is holy for Judaism, Christianity, and Islam.
 The Old City is home to several sites of key religious importance: the Temple Mount and Western Wall for Jews, the Church of the Holy Sepulchre for Christians, and the Dome of the Rock and al-Aqsa Mosque for Muslims.
 It was added to the UNESCO World Heritage Site List in 1981.